kumu/help/site/guides/the-toolbar.md

 ## Delete (<i class="fa fa-trash-o"></i>)

 Elements, connections and loops can be deleted by selecting it and then clicking the delete button (or by clicking delete on your keyboard).
-When elements are deleted, they are initially moved into a "trash can" and can later be fully deleted forever.
+When elements are deleted, they are initially moved into a "trash can" and can later be permanently deleted by emptying the trash can.

 ## Cluster

 Clustering is a powerful way to connect elements based on data stored in the profile.
-To learn more, [read our clustering guide](/guides/clustering.html).
+To learn more, read our [Clustering Guide](/guides/clustering.html).
 To activate clustering, click the cluster button and then choose the attribute you want to cluster by.
 You can then choose to permanently save a cluster by clicking the green checkmark or remove the cluster by clicking the red x.
 If you refresh the page any unsaved clusters will be removed.

 ## Decorate (<i class="fa fa-tint"></i>)

 The decorate button allows you to quickly add decorations to your map.
-To learn more, read [decorating your map](/basics/decorations.html).
+To learn more, read [Decorating Your Map](/basics/decorations.html).

 ## Filter (<i class="fa fa-filter"></i>)